 The only limitation I found is that you can’t use the MantisX for holster drills while it’s attached to your rail, unless you attach it to a magazine adapter which they offer.
 But then, you won’t be able to use it for a reload drill.
 And if you are wondering if you could use it in conjunction with a NLT SIRT dry fire training pistol you will be disappointed because the answer is “no” since the SIRT doesn’t use a real hammer or striker.

 In addition to an extra rail tightening screw and USB charging cable the MantisX ships in a bombproof Pelican micro case so you can throw it in your range bag and take it anywhere you need.
 And the makers are also very active in upgrading the app every 3-4 weeks with new drills and improvements.
-The MantisX lists for $149 from http://mantisx.com and if you are serious about your training, I believe it’s a great tool to keep around.
+The MantisX lists for $149 from http://mantisx.com or from BigDaddyUnlimited (requires a monthly membership starting @ $0.99) for just $105. and if you are serious about your training, I believe it’s a great tool to keep around.